loafey/master-thesis/Thesis/0. Splash/0.4. Abstract.typ

 functional system-level, linear, and intermediate representation languages.
 #ln tries to combine all of these concepts into one coherent experience.

-The language is based on the theory of Linear Logic and Lambda Calculus, and exclusively uses continuation passing style.
+The language is based on the theory of linear logic and lambda calculus, and exclusively uses continuation passing style.
 In it's current state the language is fairly limited, but enough work has been done so that future work on it can expand upon it.
 The implementation presented in this paper is compiled to x86-64.